 According to Mayo clinic, various factors can increase the likelihood of developing the disease, including unchangeable factors such as body frame size, age, sex, race, and family history.
-Studies show that having a small body frame, being caucasian, being a woman, and being older, increases your chances of developing the disease.
+Studies show that having a small body frame, being Caucasian, being a woman, and being older, increase your chances of developing the disease.

 What are the treatments for osteoporosis?

 While some risks are out of our control, there are certain lifestyle choices that we can make to enhance bone density and prevent or delay early signs of osteoporosis or osteopenia:

 Consuming bone-healthy foods

 Several studies highlight the relationship between healthy bone density and a nutrient-rich diet.

 While processed and salty food should be avoided since too much sodium causes the body to lose calcium, foods that are high in calcium such as dark greens, egg yolk, nuts, soya beans, and fish are recommended.
 Vitamin D is another important nutrient to consider as it helps the body absorb calcium and can be obtained through sun exposure.